ZahraMoosavi77/ToDoList-MUI-SupaBase/README.md

 # ToDoList-MUI-SupaBase
-this ToDoList is created with React.js and Material-UI.
+this ToDoList has been created with React.js and Material-UI.
 SupaBase is used  as a database.